Guidelines for Submission

 - All submissions must follow the latest edition of the MLA guidelines for documentation.

 - All contributions should be submitted using the journal's online submission system.
-If you do not already have an account, get one here.

 - Contributors should include a 75-word note/bio (including such information as teaching position, research interests, and relevant publications), and indicate whether they would like an email address and/or website included.

 - We welcome articles that include syllabi, assignments, and other supplementary materials.

 - Upon acceptance, contributors will be asked to review their pages for any final proofreading or formatting issues before the issue goes live.